-Mineral properties recently held by the Company are located in countries in West Africa, which currently suffers from certain governance issues and stressed economic and business climates.
-Operations in the West Africa are consequently subject to a higher level of risk compared to less economically stressed and more politically stable countries.
+The Company may hold mineral property interests which are located in emerging nations where there may be a higher level of risk compared to developed countries.
 Operations, the status of mineral property rights, title to the properties and the recoverability of amounts shown for mineral properties in any nation can be affected by changing economic, regulatory and political situations.
-The Company's equity financings are sourced in Canadian dollars but for the most part it has incurred its exploration expenditures in US dollars, Guinean francs, and West African francs.
-At this time there are no currency hedges in place.
-Therefore a weakening of the Canadian dollar against foreign currencies could have an adverse impact on the amount of exploration conducted.
+The Company's equity financings are sourced in Canadian dollars but could incur exploration expenditures in other currencies.
+At this time, there are no currency hedges in place.
+A weakening of the Canadian dollar against foreign currencies could have had an adverse impact on the amount of exploration conducted.